persuaded9041/poke-solus-fr/README.md

 5. Some bugs/oversights from vanilla are fixed
     - Ghost-type is now super effective against Psychic-type
     - Focus Energy no longer quarters critical hit chance
-    - A couple other things
+    - A couple other small things

 For a detailed look at all the changes, check out the [Feature Log][featurelog].